 My thoughts on that:

 Anyway, let’s get to the crux of the post.
-If you agree that speaking a different “song language” or “production language” can get you immediately noticed.
-How about trying some actionable studies below:
+If you agree that speaking a different “song language” or “production language” can get you immediately noticed, how about trying some actionable songwriting exercises below:

 Just a few ideas.

 In other words, do something different than no one else is doing, and guess what.
 No matter the quality of your finished song or piece, since you’re speaking a “language” different from everyone else it’s going to get immediately noticed for better or worse.